ekim493/cs1371-autograder/README.md

 # CS1371-autograder
 The *new* Gradescope autograder for CS1371.
 ## Install instructions
 Currently, the Docker is hosted by me at ekim493/cs1371-autograder.
 To follow these instructions on your own, create a Docker hub account, then create your own Docker hub repository.
 Then, replace all instances of 'ekim493/cs1371-autograder' with the name of your Docker hub repository.
 These instructions are only tested for Windows.

-Contact [Eric Kim](ekim493@gatech.edu) for questions or comments.
+Contact [Eric Kim](mailto:ekim493@gatech.edu) for questions or comments.
 - Clone this Github repository.
 - Download the Docker engine and log in.
 - Open the terminal and navigate to the cloned repository directory with the Dockerfile.
 - Add all necessary files (solution codes, tester, and scores.json) for the corresponding HW assignment.
     - See the [Structure](https://github.gatech.edu/ekim493/cs1371-autograder#stucture) section below for more info.
+Also see the [testers readme](https://github.gatech.edu/ekim493/cs1371-autograder/tree/master/source/testers#testers) for info on how to structure the tester and json.
 - Type `docker build ./ -t ekim493/cs1371-autograder` and wait for the build process to finish.
 - Type `docker run --rm -it -v /source/submit:/autograder/submission -v /source:/autograder/results ekim493/cs1371-autograder:latest bash`.
 - You should now be in the Docker container, and the terminal should say something like root@123123.